Self-Defence of the Republic of Poland: Social issues

 Samoobrona argued that the values of the Catholic Church should be embedded in the Polish education and law; consequently, the party opposed abortion, euthanasia and decriminalization of drugs such as marijuana.
 It opposed death penalty, likewise citing the need to follow Catholic social teaching.
 As a part of its anti-abortion stance, the party advocated for full protection of life from conception to natural death as a constitutional provision.
 In 2005, one of demands to President-elect Lech Kaczyński was to add this provision, together with implementing minimum subsistence benefits for the unemployed, abolishing taxes for incomes below the subsistence level, and withdrawing Polish troops from Iraq.

 The party also opposed decommunization policies, with both members and supporters of Samoobrona being most opposed to decommunization out of all parties.
 In October 2002, Samoobrona passed a bill that exempted communist intelligence and counter-intelligence collaborators from lustration (exclusion from civil service positions).
 This made the party be considered as the "most post-communist" party in Polish politics.

-Although Samoobrona has repeatedly been accused of nationalist or even xenophobic tendencies, the party did not devote much space in its public activities to the issue of national and ethnic minorities.
+Samoobrona is anti-immigration.
+Although it has repeatedly been accused of nationalist or even xenophobic tendencies, the party did not devote much space in its public activities to the issue of national and ethnic minorities.
 The understanding of the nation preferred by the party leaders was not ethnocentric and exclusivist in nature; the national community was treated as "a collectivity constituted by ties of culture, tradition and history, and not by common origin".
 Lepper argued for the necessity of equal rights for all minorities with other Polish citizens, deeming property claims based on nationality to be unjustified.
 In 2007, Samoobrona proposed to recognize the Silesian language as an official regional language in Poland.
 Starting in the early 2000s, Lepper also became a spokesman for the Belarusian minority in Poland, pledging to fight for the subsidies taken away from the Belarusian Socio-Cultural Association as part of the austerity measures imposed by the Polish government.
 He argued that the development of ethnic minorities in Poland is endangered as they had no chance of survival in the absence of adequate funding.
 Lepper also stated that Samoobrona wants to be an advocate for national minorities, which sparked speculation in the media that Samoobrona wants to replace other left-wing parties in the role of an advocate for Polish minorities.
 This was reflected by Samoobrona becoming the preferred party of the Ukrainian minority in Poland.
 The regionalist wing split off from Samoobrona in 2007, creating the Party of Regions.

 The party also spoke in favour of gender equality while in the Sejm, although it saw the issue as a purely socioeconomic one.
 In 2004, Samoobrona's member of parliament Włodzimierz Czechowski said: